aseradyn/flagon-with-a-dragon/pages/food/recipes/OnionCrunchChicken.md

 # Onion Crunch Chicken

-This is a quick one to throw together for a weeknight dinner.
-The result is moist, flavorful chicken with a crunchy topping.
-An easy win!

 For another variant, see [Crusted Chicken](/food/recipes/CrustedChicken)

 Based on a recipe from Hello Fresh: [Sheet Pan Dijon Onion Crunch Chicken](https://www.hellofresh.com/recipes/sheet-pan-dijon-onion-crunch-chicken-6892e7b1cbac543541f2e5cf)